 Below you can see the other version next to the ivory and blush macrame heart.
 That version doesn’t have the added fringe and Lark’s head knots looped onto the chopstick are not reversed.
 Which version do you like better?

 If you are wondering what those terracotta-looking spheres and vase are you should check out my tutorial about “A fun way to repurpose cheap Christmas ornaments with baking soda paint” and they aren’t just for Christmas because they make the perfect accessories all year long.
 Just place them in a bowl or on a shelf and they look nothing like plastic Christmas ornaments.

-I’ve mentioned many times in my other macrame posts that I like adding starch/fabric stiffener to my combed macrame fringe.
+I’ve mentioned many times in my other macrame projects that I like adding starch/fabric stiffener to my combed macrame fringe.
 You can see examples in my modern macrame wall hanging tutorial, combed macrame wall hanging, macrame dresser drawer pulls, macrame chandelier, boho Square Knot bracelet, and large rope tassel just to name a few.
 In the above ivory and blush macrame heart, I only unraveled and combed the fringe and for the blush hearts, I dipped the fringe in the starch and let it dry.
 It’s totally optional.
 One looks more curly and the other straight.

 Check out my other small macrame pieces that I made as macrame Christmas ornaments below.
 They are so much fun to make.

 And I always mention that if you don’t feel like making your own, then you have the option to buy handmade macrame hearts from small businesses on Etsy.
 Below are a few examples: